simongregory/katas/bowling/README.md

   roll(pins) is called each time the player rolls a ball.
 The argument is the number of pins knocked down. score()    is called only at the very end of the game.
 It returns the total score for that game.

+## Steps

+The original kata outlines the steps to take.
+This reduces the ambiguity that leaks from the rules and requirements.
+For me how you go about deducing these steps is just as important as the code you write.
+So decide if you want to read any further, if not return once you're done and compare.

+1. Boilerplate the project
+2. All bowls hit the gutter
+3. All bowls take down one pin
+4. Spare one of the frames
+5. Strike one of the frames